Concrete Utopia

 The inciting incident occurs at 15 minutes when A massive earthquake devastates Seoul, reducing the entire city to rubble except for the Hwang Gung Palace apartment building, which miraculously remains standing..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to The residents vote to expel all outsiders from the building, choosing survival of their own community over helping others, with Min-seong reluctantly supporting the decision., moving from reaction to action.
+This reveals the protagonist's commitment to The residents vote to expel all outsiders from the building, choosing survival of their own community over helping others, with Min-seong reluctantly supporting the decision., moving from reaction to action.

 The Collapse moment at 96 minutes (74% through) represents the emotional nadir.
-Here, The building catches fire during a violent confrontation, and Min-seong realizes their attempt to preserve their sanctuary has transformed them into monsters, destroying everything they tried to protect., demonstrates the protagonist at their lowest point.
+Here, The building catches fire during a violent confrontation, and Min-seong realizes their attempt to preserve their sanctuary has transformed them into monsters, destroying everything they tried to protect., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 103 minutes initiates the final act resolution at 79% of the runtime.
 Min-seong chooses to help others escape the burning building rather than save only himself and his wife, reclaiming his humanity in the face of certain loss., demonstrating the transformation achieved throughout the journey.